If you sign up to Revolut after the launch of our Irish branch, this version of the our terms applies to you.

 This agreement is indefinite.
 It means that it is valid until you or we end it.

-We note that we operate and provide services on business days of the Republic of Lithuania and only when such business days in the Republic of Lithuania coincide with business days of the United Kingdom (UK).
+We provide services on business days of the Republic of Lithuania and only when such business days in the Republic of Lithuania coincide with business days of the United Kingdom (UK).

 If you'd like more information you might find it helpful to read our FAQs. (but these FAQs don't form part of our agreement with you).